noahzeldin/dissertation/reception_analysis_write_up.md

-“Stalin” is in a long, extraordinarily critical review of *The Mother*, published two days after the work’s premiere in *Germania*, the paper of the Catholic Zentrum \[Center\] party, which, in the final years of the Weimar Republic, drifted continually to the right.\[39\] “The Communist ‘Mother,’” as the article’s title refers to the piece, opens with a criticism of Gorky’s return to Russia and “his father Stalin, who has long resented him.”
+“Stalin” is in a long, extraordinarily critical review of *The Mother*, published two days after the work’s premiere in *Germania*, the paper of the Catholic Zentrum \[Center\] party, which, in the final years of the Weimar Republic, drifted continually to the right.\[41\] “The Communist ‘Mother,’” as the article’s title refers to the piece, opens with a criticism of Gorky’s return to Russia and “his father Stalin, who has long resented him.”
 Like the Social Democrat Hochdorf, the author, H.
 Bachmann, criticizes Brecht’s “Epic Theater” as “primitive.”
-Additionally, Bachmann lambastes the lack of individuality and Vlassova’s tactic of deceit in the work’s penultimate scene,\[40\] in other words, the work’s agitprop-like qualities and strong endorsement of political realism.
+Additionally, Bachmann lambastes the lack of individuality and Vlassova’s tactic of deceit in the work’s penultimate scene,\[42\] in other words, the work’s agitprop-like qualities and strong endorsement of political realism.
 The article ends with a sweeping criticism and call for the work to be banned:

-> Das Ganze ist eine eindeutige, klipp und klare Heroisierung eines
-> revolutionären Frauentyps, herausgeführt aus der bürgerlichen in die
-> klassenkämpferische, proletarische Welt.
-Ein Lehrstück, - \[*sic*\]
-> das (wie wohl auch schon vorgesehen) nur ins Russische und in allen
-> anderen Sprachen übersetzt zu werden braucht, um die primitiven
-> Argumentationen der Bolschewiken und ihrer Weltrevolution vor den
-> einfältigsten Hirnen (allerdings nur vor ihnen) beweiskräftig zu
-> machen.
-Das Stück opponiert hundertprozentig gegen das bei uns
-> herrschende Staatssystem und plädiert für Moskau.
-Also – \[*sic*\]
-> muss es verboten werden\!
+> The whole thing is a straightforward, clear-cut heroization of a
+> revolutionary woman, led from the bourgeois world to the proletarian
+> world of class struggle.
+A learning-piece, which (as presumably
+> intended) only needs to be translated into Russian and other
+> languages, in order to make the primitive arguments of the Bolsheviks
+> and their world revolution conclusive for the most simple-minded (and
+> certainly only for them).
+The work is 100% in opposition to our system
+> of government and advocates for Moscow.
+Therefore, it must be
+> banned\!\[43\]

-This corresponds to the similarly dramatic ending of the above-discussed review in the rightwing *Deutsche Zeitung*:\[41\]
+This corresponds to the similarly dramatic ending of the above-discussed review in the rightwing *Deutsche Zeitung*, discussed above:

-> Der politische Marxismus hat – das lehrt diese primitive, aber
-> gefährliche Aufführung – seinen dramaturgischen Stil und seine
-> Bühnentheorie gefunden.
-Wir müssen im Kampf um das Schicksal unseres
-> Theaters den marxistischen Theaterschulen für Analphabeten die
-> dichterische Persönlichkeit gegenüberstellen, die nicht – wie Bert
-> Brecht es will – durch eine „Montage“ ersetzt werden kann, sondern aus
-> dem Volkstum organisch wächst.
+> Political Marxism has found its dramaturgical style and its dramatic
+> theory – that is what this primitive but dangerous performance teaches
+> us.
+In the struggle for the fate of our theater, we must oppose the
+> Marxist theater school for illiterates with poetic character, which
+> cannot, as Bert Brecht desires, be replaced by a “montage,” but
+> instead grows organically from nationality and national traditions
+> \[*Volkstum*\].\[44\]

 The examples provided above are simply meant to fill out the admittedly abstract macro level analysis and to demonstrate how strongly related